 Travel health protocols

-Residents and domestic tourists from Luzon can only join tours organized by DOT-accredited tour operators.
+Residents and domestic tourists can join tours organized by DOT-accredited tour operators.
 Wearing a mask, face shield, and practicing social distancing in these tourist sites strictly needs to be followed.

 If you don’t want to sweat buckets during your trip, the best time to visit Laoag is during the cooler months of November to February.
 Christmas preparations are already in full swing by the time November comes around, so expect a lot of holiday activities during this time.